Don't overlook these!

 For defined benefit plans, rather than a contribution limit, the limit is placed on the benefit amount that may be provided under the plan.

+The annual contribution amount that is required to provide the future benefit is computed by an actuary each year.
 After the actuarial computation is complete and contribution amount is known for the particular year, the employer then funds that amount.